infocyph/docker-apache/README.md

 ## Features

 - **Lightweight Base Image:** Built on the `httpd:alpine` image for a small footprint.
-- **Automated Configuration:** Uses `update_httpd.sh` to enable essential modules such as proxy, SSL, rewrite, and more.
+- **Automated Configuration:** Uses `update_httpd.sh` to enable essential modules such as proxy, SSL, rewrite and more.
 - **Flexible Setup:** Listens on ports 80 and 443 and sets the server name using an environment variable.

 ## Usage